The-Responsible-AI-Initiative/Safe_Child_LLM_Benchmark/README.md

-KidSafetyBench
+""Safe_Child_LLM_Benchmark""

-KidSafetyBench is an open-source robustness benchmark for safeguarding content presented by large language models (LLMs) to children or family-friendly audiences.
+Safe_Child_LLM is an open-source robustness benchmark for safeguarding content presented by large language models (LLMs) to children or family-friendly audiences.
 The primary goal of this benchmark is twofold:
 1. Evaluating content to ensure it adheres to child-safe standards (i.e., checking for language or requests that might be deemed inappropriate, harmful, or unsafe for younger users).
 2. Enabling new safety solutions to defend LLMs from producing content inappropriate for children.
 To achieve these goals, we provide:
 •	A KSB-Behaviors dataset, which is a set of curated benign and problematic behaviors relevant to child safety.
 These behaviors are sourced from child-safety guidelines, online safety policies, and fictional/hypothetical scenarios.
-•	A KidSafetyBench leaderboard, which tracks the performance of various defenses (and potentially attacks, if relevant) on the KSB-Behaviors dataset.
+•	A Safe_Child_LLM_Benchmark leaderboard, which tracks the performance of various defenses (and potentially attacks, if relevant) on the SCL-Behaviors dataset.
-•	A repository of submitted “kid-safety prompts”, i.e., transformation prompts, red-teaming examples, and unsafe text that may appear in child-oriented contexts.
+•	A repository of submitted “child-safety prompts”, i.e., transformation prompts, red-teaming examples, and unsafe text that may appear in child-oriented contexts.
-We hope KidSafetyBench provides a practical foundation for researchers, developers, and stakeholders to evaluate, compare, and advance methods that keep LLM outputs safe for children.
+We hope Safe_Child_LLM_Benchmark provides a practical foundation for researchers, developers, and stakeholders to evaluate, compare, and advance methods that keep LLM outputs safe for children.
 ________________________________________
 Table of Contents
 1. Use Cases